-ASSESSMENT AND MANAGEMENT OF DIFFICULT-TO-TREAT AND SEVERE ASTHMA
+OVERVIEW OF DECISION TREE FOR ASSESSMENT AND MANAGEMENT OF DIFFICULT-TO-TREAT AND SEVERE ASTHMA

-The clinical decision tree starting on page 123, provides brief information about what should be considered in each phase of diagnosis and management of difficult-to-treat and severe asthma.
-The decision tree is divided into three broad areas:
+The clinical decision tree (from p.142), provides brief information about what should be considered in each phase of diagnosis and management of difficult-to-treat and severe asthma.
+The decision tree is divided into three broad stages:

-- Sections 1-4 (green) are for use in primary care and/or specialist care. - Sections 5-8 (blue) are mainly relevant to respiratory specialists. - Sections 9-10 (brown) are about maintaining ongoing collaborative care between the patient, primary care physician, specialist and other health professionals.
+Stages 1-4 (green) are for use in primary care and/or specialist care.

+Stages 5-8 (blue) are mainly relevant to respiratory specialists.

+Stages 9-10 (brown) are about maintaining ongoing collaborative care between the patient, primary care physician, specialist and other health professionals.